-The custodian of the Petty Cash Fund is responsible for the fund's safekeeping and proper use of the fund.
+The custodian of the Petty Cash Fund is responsible for proper use and safe keeping of the fund.
 The custodian is personally liable for cash losses and discrepancies in the Petty Cash Fund.
 Funds lost due to circumstances beyond the control of the custodian must be repaid from the unit's budget or other available operating funds.

 If the custodian will be absent for a short period of time, the custodian may delegate authority to disburse funds to another staff member.
 However, the custodian remains responsible for the fund.